 Best Merchant of Record Providers for SaaS: What to Compare First

-Paddle, Stripe Managed Payments, FastSpring, PayPro Global and Polar are common starting points for software and SaaS research.
+Paddle, Stripe Managed Payments, FastSpring, PayPro Global and Polar are reasonable places to start your research for software and SaaS.

-B2B SaaS often needs VAT ID collection, reverse-charge handling, business invoices, customer billing details and sometimes enterprise procurement workflows.
+B2B SaaS tends to need VAT ID collection, reverse-charge handling, proper business invoices, customer billing details, and sometimes an enterprise procurement process.

-A provider can be excellent for self-serve B2C checkout and still be weak for sales-assisted B2B deals.
+A provider can nail self-serve B2C checkout and still fall short on sales-assisted B2B deals.
+Check the side you actually sell on.

 - • VAT ID collection and invoice customization